biohazard999/Xenial.Framework/docs/guide/source-generators-view-ids-generator.md

 ## Tips and Tricks

-Use the new C# static using feature to remove the `ViewIds` prefix:
+Use the [C# static using](//docs.microsoft.com/dotnet/csharp/language-reference/keywords/using-directive#static-modifier) feature to remove the `ViewIds` prefix:

 ```cs
 using static Acme.Module.ViewIds;